AChinGh/ITIL--v4-Service-Desk-Design/06-Continual-Improvement/continual-improvement-register.md

 The Continual Improvement Register (CIR) is used to identify, prioritize, track, and measure improvement opportunities across IT services at Richmond Solutions Inc.

 The purpose of this process is to ensure improvement activities are:
-- Aligned With Business Goals
+- Aligned With business goals
 - Measurable
 - Prioritized
-- Assigned To Owners
+- Assigned to owners
-- Reviewed Regularly
+- Reviewed regularly
-- Integrated Into Daily Operations
+- Integrated into daily operations

 The CIR supports proactive service improvement rather than reactive operational changes.